-Getting CDL Reinstated – It took me 2 years to pay off two tickets went to get my license reinstated.
-The DMV refuses to do it…. what to do? ( ** Samuel Sims, Bakersfield, CA)
+QUESTION: It took me 2 years to pay off two tickets went to get my license reinstated.
+The DMV refuses to do it.
+What should I do?

-Yes, leaving the scene of an accident, even in a personal car, is a disqualifying event.
-First offense, 1 year disqualification.
+ANSWER: Yes, leaving the scene of an accident, even in a personal car, is a disqualifying event.
+First offence, 1 year disqualification.

 My trucker license is from Iowa and it seems I’m caught up in a double jeopardy, so that I can’t drive.
 I have 20+ years of safe driving behind me before this incident.
 Is there a way I can get a work permit that allows me to drive a truck again?
 I have a company that is willing to hire me if I’m able to work this out.

-Dear William, The simple reasons trucking companies won’t hire a felon is that (a) their insurers don’t want them to, and (b) they are afraid that if something happened the fact that you were a felon would complicate their defense.
+ANSWER: The simple reasons trucking companies won’t hire a felon is that (a) their insurers don’t want them to, and (b) they are afraid that if something happened the fact that you were a felon would complicate their defence.
 The stigma lessens over time.
 The hard part is getting someone to give you a second chance.
 Once someone does and you stay clean and safe for a while the easier it is to get hired by others.

 While I know it is hard, it is imperative that you be honest when asked about the past.
 It is worse if you get caught lying.

-Second, get on the trucker forums.
-Companies need good drivers.
-Put out in the world that you are a good and safe driver with years of experience who had to spend some time in jail.
+- Get on the trucker forums.
+Trucking companies need good drivers.
+Put out the word that you are a good and safe driver with years of experience who had to spend some time in jail.
 Ask other drivers who might give you a second chance.
 Best of luck.